Australia 2020 Summit

-The Australia 2020 Summit was a convention, referred to in Australian media as a summit, which was held over 18-19 April 2008 at Parliament House in Canberra, Australia, aiming to "help shape a long-term strategy for the nation's future".
-Announced by the new Prime Minister Kevin Rudd, the summit drew limited bipartisan support from Brendan Nelson and the opposition Coalition parties and ran as 10 working groups of 100 participants.
+The Australia 2020 Summit was a summit that was held from 18 to 19 April 2008 at Parliament House in Canberra, Australia and aimed to "help shape a long-term strategy for the nation's future".
+Announced by the new prime minister Kevin Rudd, the summit drew limited bipartisan support from Brendan Nelson and the opposition Coalition parties and ran as 10 working groups of 100 participants.
 There were 1002 delegates in attendance to discuss ten "critical areas".
 Ideas and proposals were invited from all members of the community and an official website was set up to accept submissions.

 The 10 critical policy areas were: